Moretta1/MultiNano/README.md

 python scripts/predict.py --type m6A --pretrained_model models/bs_512_lr_0.00001/epoch4.pkl --feature_file output/output.feature.tsv --predict_result output/predict_output.tsv --bs 512
 ```
 We have contained the usage of ELIGOS dataset with 7 modifications and IVET rice dataset with 3 modifications in the file 'train.py' and 'ivet-testing.py' respectively.

+We have attached the code of three baseline methods in file 'models.py', you may switch to the model that you are interested in by changing the class name in train/testing file.